 Let’s face the awful truth – occasionally your much-loved warband members are going to get injured on the battlefield.
 There’s no point crying over spilt blood, it’s going to happen, so you’ll just have to deal with it.

-Any Grunts removed from play are immediately considered to be dead – poor chaps.
+Any Grunts removed from play are immediately considered to be dead – poor things.
 However, everyone else – whether that’s a Commander, Spellcaster, Support model, etc. – may have been injured in the heat of a fight.
 Models that end the game having just taken a wound, or left the game because of a Fallback action, are considered to have received medical attention and will be ready for a scrap next time.
 It’s only those that were removed from the table as a ‘kill’ that you have to worry about.

-Following a game, you need to roll on the Casualty to see what awful ailment they have suffered.
-There are 15 potential results for a model to roll on the table, ranging from dead to being captured by the enemy.
+Following a game, you need to roll on the Casualty Table to see what awful ailment they have suffered.
+There are 15 potential results for a model to roll on the table, ranging from dead (pretty significant) to being captured by the enemy.
 We won’t go through all 15 results here, but you can see a couple of sneak peeks below:

 What’s more, if one of your retinue members is killed in battle, it opens up the option to promote a living member into that role.
 Likewise, if your Leader is killed, you’ll need to promote another Commander into the position.
 Any Grunts that are killed during a mission are replaced for free in between campaign games – although the replacement must be the same type of model.
 Any other recruits must be bought with gold earned during the course of a campaign.